Barae Abigail Yu

 I’m a Korean-New Zealander, who was born and raised in New Zealand for the first 14 years of my life before moving to the U.S. Being exposed to two different cultures the moment I was born, shaped my diverse character.
 Korean culture taught me how gratitude and respect are important, and Maori culture taught me the importance of pride and community.
 Blended, my character represents a strong-minded, resilient, and the ability to connect with others.

-Through that process, I discovered new subgenres, stories, and a newfound confidence that eventually led me to join a band.
-Being part of that band has pushed me to connect with like-minded friends, take on leadership, and express my emotions in ways words often can’t.
+I discovered new subgenres, styles, and a newfound confidence that led me to join a band.
+Being part of that band has pushed me to connect with new friends, take on a leadership role, and express my emotions in ways I used to not be able to.

-Ever since I was a child, the beach has been my go-to place for spending time with family and friends, a common gathering spot that always felt like a second home.
+During childhood, the beach has been my go-to place for spending time with family and friends, a common kiwi gathering spot that always felt like a second home.
 Even Christmas was at the beaches too!
 It created a bond between me and the ocean like no other.